gnosis/dx-docs/source/bots-types.md

 their jobs.

 ## Sell Liquidity Bot
+> This bot requires WATCH_EVENTS_BOT to be configured and tracking the same MARKETS

 This bot will make sure we meet the minimum liquidity required by the smart contract for the auction to start.